 Thus, even if you had valid auto insurance at the time the officer asks for it, if you did not have the proof with you, you are in violation of the law.

 Because of this, having proof of insurance later in court is not a DEFENSE to a VC16028(a) charge.
 But it may be PROOF OF CORRECTION, which is different than a defense.
+Officers and the courts have the option of treating such a violation as correctable.
 We discuss that possibility below.

 One thing you need to know for sure, however, is this: PROOF OF INSURANCE IS NOT REQUIRED TO TAKE CARE OF A Vehicle Code 16028(a) violation.
 It may help, but it is not required.

-2. If You Had Valid Auto Insurance on the Day of the Ticket, Get It Dismissed.
+2. If You Had Valid Auto Insurance on the Day of the Alleged Violation, Get the Ticket Dismissed.

 Generally, a Proof of Insurance violation is a correctable violation, if the officer marks it as such on the citation.
-This means that if you show the court proof of insurance coverage you had at the time of the ticket, the Court should dismiss the violation.
+This means that if you show the court proof of insurance coverage you had at the time of the alleged violation, the Court should dismiss the violation.

-In some courts, the court clerks office can take the proof in person, dismiss the case, and take your payment for the dismissal.
+In some courts, the court clerks office can take the proof of correction on an insurance violation in person at the clerk’s window.

-If you fail to pay the court dismissal fee, the citation will not be dismissed, and it will grow into a failure to appear case.
+If you fail to pay the court dismissal fee, the citation will not be dismissed, and it will fester into a failure to appear case.

 In other courts, you may have to personally appear in front of a judge to provide proof of insurance.
 You may have to tell the judge in person you have proof of correction, and ask for the dismissal.